hasan-coban/Bankist-App/ReadMe.md

 #firstRepo
-This is my first project push into Github
+This is my first project pushed into Github